 Have you been feeling “off” in some way—maybe your energy levels have taken a dip or your sex drive has dwindled—and suspect it could be because of low testosterone?
-If so, you might be interested in learning about the common signs and symptoms of low testosterone, which is what we’re covering here.
-Read on to find out more about low testosterone symptoms in both men and women, possible reasons for low testosterone, and some of the treatment options that exist.
+If so, you might be interested in learning about the common signs and symptoms of low testosterone levels, which is what we’re covering here.
+Read on to find out more about low testosterone symptoms in both men and women, possible reasons for low testosterone production, and some of the treatment options that exist.

 Check your testosterone levels at home with the Everlywell Testosterone Test.

 Let’s start by diving into low testosterone symptoms to look out for in men.

 In men, testosterone is made in the testicles and is an important part of a male’s sexual function and development.
 It’s what helps the development of features like facial and body hair, muscle strength, and a deeper voice among men.
 Testosterone also supports sperm production.

 Also called male hypogonadism or low T, low testosterone is estimated to affect almost 40% of men aged 45 and older.

 Low testosterone symptoms are a bit different in men compared to women, and they may include:

 Some men may also experience additional low testosterone level symptoms, such as:

 As men age, the amount of total testosterone produced in the body gradually declines.
 If levels fall too low, symptoms may occur.